Failing and your twenties go together like Chip and Joanna Gaines. They seem to always be together.

 If you’re job does feel easy, maybe it’s time to explore ways to make it more challenging.

-6. You’re asking yourself really hard questions
+6. You’re asking yourself really good questions

 I don’t think there’s anything more important in your 20s than the questions you bring to it.
-Obviously I think that since my new book has 101 questions for your twenties in it!
+Obviously I think that since my new book has 101 strategic questions for your twenties in it!

 If you don’t ask yourself smart, strategic questions about the future you want to live, how are you going to live it?